mgatelabs/LimitedMediaServer/raspberry.md

 ### 07. (Optional) Enable Gen 3 Speeds

-By default the Raspberry PI 5 supports Gen 2 speeds, but it can achieve Gen 3, but it's not certified.
+By default the Raspberry PI 5 supports Gen 2 speeds, but it can achieve Gen 3, but it's not fully supported.

 1. Open Your Putty Terminal to the Server
 2. Enter the following command